-It is expected that up to 117 P-8A MMA aircraft are to be purchased by the navy to replace the fleet of 196 P-3C Orion maritime patrol aircraft which are approaching the end of their operational lives.
-The Initial Operational Capability (IOC) of P-8A is scheduled for 2013.
+The P-8A MMA aircraft is a replacement aircraft for the fleet of 196 P-3C Orion maritime patrol aircraft, which are approaching the end of their operational lives in the Navy.
+The initial operational capability (IOC) of P-8A was achieved in November 2013.

-The US Navy started a two-year requirement study in 1997 for the replacement of the navy's P-3C Orion, and the Defense Acquisition Board initiated a number of concept studies during the period 2000 to 2002.
+The US Navy started a two-year requirement study in 1997 for the replacement of the Navy’s P-3C Orion and the Defense Acquisition Board initiated a number of concept studies between 2000 and 2002.

-An assessment of the proposals by the USN led to contracts being placed with Boeing and Lockheed Martin in 2002 for the component advanced development phase.
+An assessment of the proposals by the US Navy led to contracts being placed with Boeing and Lockheed Martin in 2002 for the component advanced development phase.

-Boeing constructed a 737 BBJ2 (Boeing Business Jet) technology demonstrator aircraft to demonstrate the aircraft and on-board systems capabilities.
+Boeing built a 737 BBJ2 (Boeing Business Jet) technology demonstrator aircraft to demonstrate the aircraft and onboard system capabilities.
 Two functional mission system consoles were installed on the aircraft.

 The selection of the Boeing 737 MMA was announced in July 2004 with the contract award covering the manufacture of five trial aircraft during the next eight years.
-One aircraft each has been allocated for airworthiness tests, static tests and fatigue tests, and two aircraft for testing the mission systems.
+One aircraft was allocated for airworthiness, static and fatigue tests and two aircraft for testing the mission systems.

 Full-scale static testing on the airframe of the first ground-test vehicle S1 was completed in January 2011.
-The fatigue tests on second ground-test vehicle S2 began in late 2011.
+The fatigue tests on S2, the second ground-test vehicle, began in late 2011.
 The first P-8A production aircraft completed its maiden flight in July 2011.

 Boeing 737-based design

-In June 2005, Boeing announced that the design of the P-8A’s wingtips has been changed from the blended winglet to a backswept wingtip.
+In June 2005, Boeing announced that the design of the P-8A’s wingtips was changed from the blended winglet to a backswept wingtip.
 In June 2006, Stork Aerospace of the Netherlands was awarded the contract for manufacturing the backswept (or raked) wingtips.

 The internal weapons bay is installed beneath the forward section of the fuselage.
-The 737-900-style wings are constructed with hardpoints for carrying air-to-surface missiles.
+The 737-900-style wings are built with hardpoints for carrying air-to-surface missiles.

-The 737 MMA will be assembled at the Boeing production facility in Renton, Washington.
-The 737’s fuselage and tail sections will be built by Spirit AeroSystems in Wichita, Kansas, then transferred to Renton where all the unique 737 MMA aircraft structural features will be incorporated in sequence during fabrication and assembly.
+The 737 MMA is assembled at the Boeing production facility in Renton, Washington, US.
+The 737’s fuselage and tail sections are built by Spirit AeroSystems, an aerospace company, in Wichita, Kansas, before being transferred to Renton, where all the unique 737 MMA aircraft structural features are incorporated in sequence during fabrication and assembly.

-The quality and performance acceptance flight testing of the aircraft will be conducted from Renton Field and final installations and checkout of the mission system and special flight test instrumentation will be conducted at the Boeing Field.
-The aircraft will then ferry to Naval Air Station at Patuxent River, Maryland, for flight test.
+The quality and performance acceptance flight testing of the aircraft was conducted from Renton Field and final installations and checkout of the mission system and special flight test instrumentation were conducted at the Boeing Field.
+The aircraft was then ferried to a naval air station at Patuxent River, Maryland, for a flight test.

 P-8A Poseidon cockpit and flight management systems

-In March 2008, Boeing selected L-3 Communications Wescam to supply the MX-20HD digital electro-optical and infrared (EO/IR) multispectral sensor turrets for the P-8A Poseidon.
+In March 2008, Boeing selected L-3 Communications Wescam, a technology company based in Canada, to supply the MX-20HD digital electro-optical and infrared multispectral sensor turrets for the P-8A Poseidon.
 MX-20HD is gyro-stabilised and can have up to seven sensors, including infrared, CCDTV, image intensifier, laser rangefinder and laser illuminator.

-The aircraft is equipped with the upgraded APS-137D (V) 5 maritime surveillance radar and signal intelligence SIGINT system developed by Raytheon.
-The system was redesignated AN/APY-10 in June 2006.
+The aircraft is equipped with the upgraded APS-137D (V) 5 maritime surveillance radar and signal intelligence SIGINT system developed by Raytheon, a defence company based in the US.
+The system was re-designated AN/APY-10 in June 2006.
 The AN/APY-10 radar is installed on the enlarged nose fairing.

-The AN/APY-10 radar provides the synthetic aperture radar (SAR) mode capability for imaging, detection, classification and identification of stationary ships and small vessels and for coastal and overland surveillance, as well as the high resolution imaging synthetic aperture radar (ISAR) mode for imaging, detection, classification and tracking of surfaced submarines and small, fast moving vessels that operate in coastal waters.
+The AN/APY-10 radar provides the synthetic aperture radar (SAR) mode capability for imaging, detection, classification and identification of stationary ships and small vessels as well as for coastal and overland surveillance.
+It also provides high-resolution imaging synthetic aperture radar (ISAR) mode for imaging, detection, classification and tracking of surfaced submarines and small, fast-moving vessels that operate in coastal waters.

-The SAR provides multiple resolution strip map and spot SAR operation, and allows high resolution for target identification, battle damage assessment and weapons targeting.
+The SAR provides a multiple-resolution strip map and spot SAR operation, allowing high resolution for target identification, battle damage assessment and weapons targeting.

-Raytheon is offering the new global positioning system anti-jam, integrated friend or foe and towed decoy self protection suites along with a broadcast information system (BIS) and secure UHF satellite communications.
+Raytheon is offering the new global positioning system with anti-jam, integrated friend or foe and towed decoy self-protection suites, along with a broadcast information system and secure UHF satellite communications.

-The P-8A is also fitted with the CAE advanced integrated magnetic anomaly detection (MAD) system.
-The aircraft carries a rotary sonobuoy launcher with pneumatic ejection, being developed by EDO Corporation.
-The data links are being developed by Northrop Grumman Information Technology Division in Herndon, Virginia.
+The P-8A is fitted with the CAE advanced integrated magnetic anomaly detection system.
+The aircraft carries a rotary sonobuoy launcher with pneumatic ejection, being developed by EDO, an aerospace and defence company based in the US.
+The data links were developed by aerospace and defence company Northrop Grumman’s Information Technology Division in Herndon, Virginia.

 The integral bomb bay can carry free-fall bombs, Raytheon Mark 54 torpedoes and depth charges.
 Air-to-surface missiles are installed on the underwing hardpoints.

-The US Navy armed the P-8A with a development of the MK 54 torpedo that can be fired from high-altitude.
-The first MK 54 torpedo was successfully test fired by the P-8A Poseidon in October 2011.
+The US Navy armed the P-8A with a developed MK 54 torpedo that can be fired from high altitude.
+The first MK 54 torpedo was successfully test-fired by the P-8A Poseidon in October 2011.

 Countermeasures of the P-8A Poseidon

-Northrop Grumman is supplying the electronic warfare self-protection (EWSP) suite which includes Terma AN/ALQ-213(V) electronic warfare management system (EWMS), Northrop Grumman directional infrared countermeasures (DIRCM) set, Northrop Grumman radar warning system and BAE Systems countermeasures dispenser system.
+Northrop Grumman is supplying the electronic warfare self-protection suite, which includes a Terma AN/ALQ-213(V) electronic warfare management system, Northrop Grumman directional infrared countermeasures (DIRCM) set, Northrop Grumman radar warning system and BAE Systems countermeasures dispenser system.